anaseto/goal/README.md

-  For example, backquotes produce Go-like raw strings instead of symbols, rx/[a-z]/ is a regular expression literal (checked and processed at compile-time), and there are no tacit compositions, no tables nor dictionnaries, and digraph operator verbs and adverbs are gone or done differently (except for global assignment with ::).
+  For example, backquotes produce Go-like raw strings instead of symbols, rx/[a-z]/ is a regular expression literal (checked and processed at compile-time), and there are no tacit compositions, no tables nor dictionnaries (at least yet!), and digraph operator verbs and adverbs are gone or done differently (except for global assignment with ::).
 * Primitive semantics are both inspired from the [ngn/k](https://codeberg.org/ngn/k) variant of the K language and [BQN](https://mlochbaum.github.io/BQN/index.html).
 For example, group,